rafalgardulski/SML5202-2020-FINAL-RAFAL/page2.md

 <h2>List of vocabulary</h2>
-<h3>Below you can find all of the vocabulary used in different exercises</h3>
+<h3>Below you can find the vocabulary used in different exercises</h3>

 <h4>Animals</h4>
 <ol>